Jann Murray-García, M.D., M.P.H.

-Jann Murray-García is an assistant adjunct professor at the Betty Irene Moore School of Nursing at UC Davis, where she shares her expertise in leadership and health policy to assist in the development of curriculum and student-life programs.
-Murray-García co-teaches the Community Connections course for Nursing Science and Health-Care Leadership master’s-degree students.
-She also leads the Interprofessional Book Club, featuring social justice books and bringing together staff, students and faculty from across the health system.
+Jann Murray-García is a founding faculty member and assistant adjunct professor at the Betty Irene Moore School of Nursing at UC Davis, where she teaches nurses in the year-long master’s-degree leadership Community Connections course — a practicum in systems-level leadership in community organizations.
+Murray-García also leads UC Davis Health System’s Interprofessional Book Club, which features social justice books that bring together staff, students and faculty from across the health system.

-Over the last decade, Murray-García was involved in a unique school-community-youth partnership to close racial achievement and discipline gaps in Davis, California public schools.
-With youth filmmakers, Murray-García produced an award-winning documentary, From the Community to the Classroom, about the power of youth-led research and advocacy and the possibility of ending racial inequality in our time.
+For more than a decade, Murray-García has been involved in a unique school-community-youth partnership to close racial achievement and discipline gaps in Davis, California, public schools.
+With youth filmmakers, Murray-García produced an award-winning documentary, From the Community to the Classroom (www.communitytotheclassroom.com), about the power of youth-led research and advocacy and the possibility of ending racial inequality.

 In 2011, Murray-Garcia developed the Summer Institute on Race and Health, a four-week clerkship for UC Davis School of Medicine rising second-year students that explores the social-historical construction of race and its implications for public health, clinical practice and transformative community leadership.
 The Summer Institute on Race and Health is part of TEACH-MS (Transforming Education and Community Health for Medical Students), a four-year longitudinal, mentored program to develop leaders in primary care who will deliver excellent clinical care to medically underserved urban areas.
 She continues to lead the summer institute.